winder84/logAnalyzer/README.md

 Use flag -debug for additional info <br>
-Use flag -log_file to specify log file
+use a flag -log_file to specify a log file, otherwise the script will accept a stream from stdin